SongshGeo/SongshGeo-as-Scholar/content/en/publication/gao2021/index.md

 summary:  We quantified the relative roles of VPD and SMC in limiting LUE and analysed the interactions among VPD, SMC and LUE using data from CO2 and water flux stations and weather stations along a climatic gradient in the Heihe River Basin, China.

 tags:
-  - regime shift
+  - ecology
-  - Python
+  - adaptation

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: